 - The full 4 week challenge is reasonably priced at just $28.00!

 What you’ll learn if you read this entire post

-- What is the the difference between the vegetarian and the vegan diet?
+- The difference between the vegetarian and the vegan diet

 - Proposed benefits of a vegetarian or vegan diet